Description of the National Register of Electors

 - For new citizens who tick "Yes" on their citizenship application form to agree to share their name, gender, date of birth, address, Unique Client Identifier number and the date on which their citizenship was granted

-- To verify elector eligibility, information about individuals who may be ineligible to vote (i.e. permanent residents and foreign nationals) is shared.
+- To verify elector eligibility, information about individuals who are ineligible to vote (i.e. permanent residents and foreign nationals) is shared.
 Elections Canada cross-checks this information with the Register and contacts those electors with conflicting information to confirm their eligibility to vote.
 Those who do not confirm within the legislated timeline are removed from the Register.

 - Department of National Defence